ACRUX-Hospital/Acrux-Express/README.md

  It is a mobile app that helps Doctors, Patients, and normal people to communicate easier with each other.
 ## Heroku Link:
 ## Main User Stories:
- - Can have an account in our website (doctor,patient,normal user)
+ - The user can have an account in our website (doctor,patient ,normal user)
  - The patinet can book an appointment with doctor
  - The doctor & patient can make chat with each other